 Teaching

-I am a seminar leader for the term 1 MSc module 'Bastic Statistics for Public Health and Policy'.
+I am a seminar leader for the MSc modules 'Bastic Statistics for Public Health and Policy' and 'Evaluation of Public Health Interventions'.
 I also supervise MSc summer projects.

 Research

 I am broadly interested in the structural determinants of population-level health and health inequalities and how policy interventions can improve health and reduce inequalities.
 An epidemiologist by training, I mainly use quantitative methods in my research.
-I have a strong background in public health nutrition in the UK, since my PhD focused on the impact of food environments on people's food purchasing.
-I am currently analysing changes in population-level purchasing of foods away from home following the implementation of mandatory calorie labelling in large food businesses in England as part of an NIHR SPHR-funded policy evaluation.
+I have a strong background in public health nutrition in the UK, including neighbourhood-level exposure to the food environment both in the physical and online environment, impact evaluation of food policy, and economic drivers of food purchasing.